ivan-toriya/book-C-programming-a-modern-approach/README.md

 # book-C-programming-a-modern-approach
-Coding along with the book.
-2nd ed.
+Coding along with the book "C Programming: A Modern Approach" by K. N. King, 2nd Edition.